 Tea is an excellent example of why it’s important to check Dr. Peter D'Adamo's TypeBase Food Values page. for beverages in addition to foods.
 Processing a natural product before consumption can dramatically alter its health benefits and something as seemingly innocuous as tea can actually be harmful for certain blood types.
 Be sure to make the right choices for you.

-It’s not a beneficial for any blood type and should be avoided by all except blood type B secretor and blood type A non secretor (Neutral for these two).
+Black tea is not beneficial for any blood type and should be avoided by all except blood type B secretor and blood type A non secretor (Neutral for these two).
 Green tea, however, is a Beneficial for all blood types.

 For those who prefer more fruity or herbal flavors when it comes to tea, there are a variety of tea blends on the market to satisfy them, however many of these contain avoid ingredients.
 That’s why Dr. Peter D’Adamo has blended premium organic green tea with botanical elements to deliver both flavor and health benefits in a steaming (or iced) cup.
 Our Sip Right 4 Your Type loose tea blends suit the unique biological needs of each blood type.
 For example, for Blood Type As, his Sip Right 4 Your Type Tea (Blood Type A) combines green tea with licorice and chamomile, complemented by rosehips and sweetened with pineapple flavor.
 There is a uniquely flavored blend for every blood type.
 Think ginger for Blood Type Os, peppermint for Bs and hawthorn berries for AB individuals.
 Find the blend Right For Your Type here.
 And if you don’t already know your blood type, our Original Home Blood-Typing Kit is safe, easy and inexpensive.